 Applicants should apply as early as possible to be eligible for certain scholarships and for international visa purposes.

-- A good 2.1 Honours undergraduate degree in Psychology or a related discipline.
+- An upper 2.1 Honours undergraduate degree in Psychology or a related discipline.
 If you studied your first degree outside the UK, see the international entry requirements.